AlexCalderwood/identification-of-ideotypes/README.md

 ### Identification of trait relationship structure
 - **id_trait_structure.R**: Identification of trait-trait relationship structure directed acyclic graph (DAG).
 Uses **`bnlearn_4.5`** R package to search DAG structure space to find linear regression model structures (Gaussian Bayesian Networks) which best explain the data according to the BIC criterion.
-A separate model is estimated for each of 5-fold data splits, and an average consensus model computed from these.
+A separate model is estimated for each of 5-fold data splits, and an average consensus model computed from these.<br><br>
 	- *supporting script files*:
 	  - `id_trait_structure_functions.R`